 Accessibility and Mobility

-Today, we are focused on increased mobility with the anywhere, always-on enterprise.
+Our focus on increased mobility has expanded with the anywhere, always-on enterprise.
 We’re enabling enterprises to manage a complex infrastructure as employees are bringing their own devices to work and demanding the same seamless, secure ability to find, use and print business documents.
-Xerox technologies — such as mobile print solutions and predictive analytics used to improve the ease of municipal parking — are enhancing mobility and easy access to information.
+Xerox technology — such as mobile print solutions is enhancing easy access to information.